Supporting your baby’s language development

 • Help your baby learn their name by using it often.
 Their name is usually one of the first words they recognize.

-Remember that all children learn how to communicate and use their native language at their own pace.
-Some skills will develop early on, whereas others will appear later.
-If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec (French only).
+If you’re concerned about any aspect of your child’s language development, talk to their doctor or contact the Ordre des orthophonistes et audiologistes du Québec to find a speech-language pathologist (link in French).

 Can TV contribute to language development?